Golden retriever wearing a military style service dog vest.

 • Overall suitability for service dog work

 Because service dog training depends on many factors over time, outcomes cannot be predicted or guaranteed.
-This assessment provides the foundation for training recommendations, pacing, and next steps, ensuring that both the dog and handler are set up for the best chance of succe
+This assessment provides the foundation for training recommendations, pacing, and next steps, ensuring that both the dog and handler are set up for the best chance of success.

-Training Options
+Service Dog Training Options and Pricing

 Pre-adoption Consultation